Armoken/dmenu-sound/README.md

-# dmenu-boltd
+# dmenu-sound
-dmenu-like boltd inteface
+dmenu-like inteface to PipeWire or PulseAudio throught pactl using.